sidd1967/Weather-Application/README.md

 ### Download Code

-Clone the repository into you local using the link in the GitHub page.
+Clone the repository into your local machine using the link in the GitHub page.

 ### Front-End Setup